conduktor/conduktor-docs/docs/platform/reference/resource-reference/self-service.md

 ### Self Service Policy
 Self Service Policies are used to enforce rules on the ApplicationInstance level.
 Typical use case include:
-- Safeguarding from invalid or risky Topic or Conector configuration
+- Safeguarding from invalid or risky Topic or Connector configuration
 - Enforcing naming convention
 - Enforcing metadata